AmaniAppNest/nv-quantum-sensor-simulator/README.md

 3. NV quantum model
 4. Lindblad open-system dynamics
 5. Quantum control and dynamical decoupling
-6. Physics-informed reinforcement-learning control
+6. Physics-informed control optimization
 7. NV sensor response and performance evaluation

-The workflow is designed so that changes in the physical environment propagate through the mechanical and quantum models and ultimately affect control and sensing performance.
+The workflow is designed so that changes in the physical environment can propagate through the mechanical and quantum models and affect the resulting control and sensing response.

 ---